Table of Contents

 DevPod uses the open DevContainer standard to create a consistent developer experience no matter what backend you want to use.

-Compared to hosted services such as Github Codespaces, JetBrains Spaces, or Google Cloud Workstations, DevPod has the following advantages:
+Compared to hosted services such as Github Codespaces, JetBrains Spaces, or Google Cloud Workstations, DevPod (self hosted alternative to codespaces) has the following advantages:

 - Cost savings: DevPod is usually around 5-10 times cheaper than existing services with comparable feature sets because it can use bare virtual machines.